 Description

-June 2025
+June 2026

-XXVth International Conference on Geometry, Integrability and Quantization
+XXVI-th International Conference on Geometry, Integrability and Quantization

-dg.differential-geometry gt.geometric-topology mp.mathematical-physics
+dg.differential-geometry mp.mathematical-physics qa.quantum-algebra

-Bulgarian Academy of Science
+Bulgarian Academy of Sciences

 Varna; Bulgaria